TABLE OF CONTENTS

 Headband’s generally balanced body and mind effects can provide you with a creative surge when you’re doodling or a hazy and comforting sheen while watching a movie.

 If you want to grow this highly-touted strain, you can buy it's seeds from a number of seed banks online.
-This powerful hybrid is not usually easy to grow.
-You need some experience training cannabis plants and identifying its needs to make Headband thrive.

-Headband starts off as a short and bushy plant during its vegetative growth, but turns up the heat during its 10-to-12-week flowering period.
+It starts off as a short and bushy plant during its vegetative growth, but turns up the heat during its 10-to-12-week flowering period.
 This strain can grow tall and leggy with panicle buds.

-Headband prefers a soil-based or hydroponic growing environment using the SCROG (screen of green) method to maximize yield and bud quality.
+It prefers a soil-based or hydroponic growing environment using the SCROG (screen of green) method to maximize yield and bud quality.
 It can produce high yields of buds that grow in small, popcorn bud clusters.

 This sativa-dominant strain can grow indoors or outdoors but prefers a moderate and warm climate with temperatures between 68ª and 80ª F. Under optimal growing conditions, it can reach for the sky.

-Learn to Grow Cannabis at CTU
+Cannabis Training at CTU